tensign1444/Playfair/README.md

 # Playfair
-Project that utilizes the Playfair cypher for encryption/encryption purposes
+Project that utilizes the Playfair cypher for encryption/decryption purposes.

 # Files
+playfair.py
+substitution.py
-Playfair.py, substitution.py, railfence.py
+railfence.py
+crypto.py

 ## Version
-Requires Python3 and argparse module as well as files listed above to function appropriately
+Requires:
+ Markup : * python3
+          * argparse module

 ## Usage
 Use console and pass in strings to encrypt and decrypt methods using the select functions for their respective uses